Sarah Selecky Writing School

 Sarah Selecky

-P.S.
+ps.
 Humans have evolved over thousands of years to rest when birds are singing, because it means they are safe.
 When birds stop singing, our bodies instinctively know there’s cause for worry.
 Proceeds from The Little Bird Anthology go to the Pelee Island Bird Observatory, to help protect our migratory songbirds.

 LITTLE BIRD STORIES

 Subscribe to Little Bird Stories, and read what winning writers did with prompts in previous years!
 Get all published volumes of Little Bird Stories right now, and receive a new anthology of fresh short fiction every year.
-A lifetime subscription is $25.

 SUBSCRIBE NOW